jacobbishop1000/crime-video-processor/Documentation/Development.md

 ## Important config files

+Node/Angular Configuration

+- **angular-video-crime-miner/package.json**
+    - contains build information (build parameters, dependencies) for Angular
+- **node-video-crime-miner/package.json**
+    - contains build information (build parameters, dependencies) for Node

+Typescript Configuration
+- **angular-video-crime-miner/tsconfig.json**
+    - contains TypeScript settings for Angular
+- **node-video-crime-miner/tsconfig.json**
-- tsconfig.json contains project configuration for TypeScript
+    - contains TypeScript settings for Node

+>*Both of these tsconfig files have additional tsconfig.spec.json and tsconfig.app.json.
+The contents of these files will be treated as if they were appended to the contents of tsconfig.json*

+Jest Configuration
+- **node-video-crime-miner/jest.config.js**
-- jest.config.js contains settings for running test suite
+    - contains settings for jest test suite

 ## How to Test and Interpret the Results
 - run `npm install` to install dependencies, and run `npm test` to run Jest test suite